 - support clients round the clock, advising them on standard issues,

-- sort clients according to their needs, determine what topics they describe, and send them to different departments - for example, some clients go to the sales department and others to the support service,
+- sort clients according to their needs, determine what they are calling about, and send them to different departments,

 - rank clients into primary and secondary urgency, and perform other important tasks.

-Given the fact that the performance of bots can be improved with the help of Artificial Intelligence and Computer Vision, this technology looks promising.
+Given the fact that the performance of bots can be improved with the help of Artificial Intelligence and Computer Vision, such RPA implementation in insurance looks promising.

 Maintaining an insurance company's client account means that an insurance agent registers your form, creates, and, if necessary, cancels the contract.
 Insurers must double-check premiums and analyze duplicate data.